jndiogo/gptbench/README.md

 You can create a lightweight Sample object as above if you just want to sample from the model.

-To train it, a Train object must be created, then setup a config and a dataset:
+To train it, a Train object must be created, then setup a dataset and a config:

 ```python
 ben = Train('shakespeare', seed=0xacac1a)